scottyschup/ruby-curriculum/w1d4/recursion.md

 If you get caught in a recursive loop, the stack will grow infinitely until the system runs out of memory.
-This is because our methods depend on some method closing to close themselves (*i.e.* the base case) in the Fibonnacci example.
+This is because our methods depend on some method closing to close themselves (*i.e.* the base case) in the Fibonacci example.
 Running out of memory like this is called a *stack overflow*, and Ruby will tell you that the stack level got too deep.

 ## Strategies for Programming Recursively